Dream of:30 January 1996 "My Worst Nightmare"

 As the woman typed, I talked some with her about my prison experience.
 I told her I had also been in prison in the United States, and I had also been innocent of the crime of which I was accused in the United States.
 I told her I knew it was hard to believe that I could have been innocent of both the crime in the United States and for this present crime in Iran – but it was true.
 As the woman typed, I noticed that I was only wearing a shirt, and I was naked from the waist down.
 It felt erotic sitting next to the woman that way, but I didn't dwell on it.

-I also noticed a black fellow who looked just like the singer Harry Belafonte sitting near me.
+I also noticed a black fellow who looked just like Harry Belafonte sitting near me.
 I spoke for a few minutes with him, and he told me he had been in prison for eight years.
 I asked him if he would stay in Iran when he was released from prison.
 He said he would leave and never return.

 The woman continued typing my words.
 In addition to "window" I asked her to give me the Farsi words for "never" and for "sun."
 As she started to type the word for "sun" she hesitated.
 She indicated that there were a number of different words in "farsi" for "sun."
 Apparently other prisoners in the room were listening to what she was saying, because several voices rang out, each voice calling a different word, each word apparently a word for "sun."
 What struck me was the musical sound of the words.
 It gave the impression that farsi was a particularly poetic language.